 1. Have a Differentiated Value Proposition People Want

 Any conversation about scalability has to start with the product/service you are offering customers: is it something that is differentiated and that many customers would buy?
 There are dozens of Thai restaurants in the greater Atlanta area, but what makes Nahm’s value proposition better than the competition?
 In our business acumen training programs, we talk about choosing a value proposition and then delivering that value through a value dashboard.
-Nahm has established a value dashboard of Variety, Quality, Unique dishes, Service, and then there is the coconut cake for desert.
+Nahm has established a value dashboard of Variety, Quality, Unique dishes, Service, and then there is the coconut cake for dessert.

 2. The Skills of Producing the Product / Service Must be Teachable

-The next element is also critical: the skills of producing the product / service must be teachable.
+The next element is also critical: the skills of producing the product/service must be teachable.
 Like many successful artists, Nahm is one of a kind.
 Last week I spent some time in Paris and had a wonderful afternoon at the

 Musée d'Orsay and spent a lot of time with the Impressionists.
 One of the things that struck me from a business perspective is that while artists such as Cezanne, Monet, Degas, and Renoir all had their own unique styles, collectively they were able to create some scale with their art by creating and supporting a new genre.
-But still there was only one Monet and even though he was the most prolific, he was still one person.
+But still, there was only one Monet and even though he was the most prolific, he was still one person.

 In the case of Monet, there was only Monet, and he couldn’t teach other artists to paint like Monet.
 But food artists like Jose Garces can create a recipe and then teach others how to make the same dish in other restaurants.
 The learning point is that this is similar to Apple design teams creating the iPhone and that having others manufacture it.
 Ultimately, if you can teach others to reproduce the genius, then it is scalable.